marinapapa/DaNCES_framework/README.md

 Information about the model are given below, and details about the framework are presented in:

 _Papadopoulou M., Hildenbrandt H., Hemelrijk C.K.
-(2025) A data-inspired framework to simulate predator-prey systems in collective behaviour.
-Under review._
+(2025) A data-inspired framework to simulate collective behaviour of predator-prey systems._

+See also our simulator for a proposed repository structure to support the creation of reproducible pipelines for simulation runs and analysis through R: [github.com/marinapapa/DaNCES_simulator](github.com/marinapapa/DaNCES_simulator).

 ## Get started